emsa16/chat-server/README.md

 A broadcast chat server that uses Express and Websocket through ws.

-The chat uses a broadcast subprotocol, however there is also an echo subprotocol available, and it is also the default protocol.
+The chat uses a broadcast subprotocol, however there is also a simple echo subprotocol available, and it is also the default protocol.

+Using the broadcast subprotocol requires that a nickname is added in the connection request URL, in the form of '?nickname=NICK'.

+### Running the server
+Adding DBWEBB_PORT=XXXX before any command sets server port, default is 1337.

+    $ npm start                 # Runs server in development mode
+    $ npm run production        # Runs server in production mode